kunklejr/node-db-meta/README.md

 ### Column.getMaxLength()

-Returns the max length of the column, if constrained
+Returns the max length of the column, if constrained.
+Only valid for textual columns.

 ## License